From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 Due to the small size of the FG-NET dataset, using it as the training set results in higher MAE values on the test set compared to using the other datasets for training.

-Since SimCLR and SupCon are designed for classification tasks, their MAEs are significantly higher compared to regression-targeted contrastive learning methods like RNC and OrdCon, especially when the age label is not used in SimCLR.
-Both RNC and OrdCon achieve lower MAE values compared to conventional regression-based methods, owing to the superior generalization ability of contrastive learning \cite{huang2023towards}.
+Since SimCLR and SupCon are designed for classification tasks, their MAEs are significantly higher compared to regression-targeted contrastive learning methods, such as RNC and OrdCon.
+Both achieve lower MAE values compared to conventional regression-based methods, owing to the superior generalizability of contrastive learning \cite{huang2023towards}.
 It is worth noting that OrdCon outperforms MCGRL in all the scenarios, highlighting the importance of modeling the aging progression for improving the model's generalizability.

 We compare the learned feature spaces of GOL, SupCon, RNC, and OrdCon in Fig.\ref{fig:vis}.
 The features are extracted from facial images in the FG-NET dataset using a model trained on the AgeDB dataset.
 Facial images from two sample identities are also shown at the bottom of the figure.
 Since SupCon is not designed for regression tasks, its learned feature space lacks a clear indication of age progression.
 In contrast, the feature spaces learned by GOL and RNC show a clear trend from younger to older faces.
-However, for some sample identities, the aging process does not always align with the general progression.
+However, for some sample identities, the aging process does not always align with the general progression of aging.

-GOL uses similar techniques to OrdCon, but without proxy-based metric learning and the soft proxy matching loss, features are pushed equally away from all other age clusters, which can lead to misplacement.
-While RNC considers age differences among features, it does not take ordinal information into account, resulting in the absence of a clear aging direction.
+GOL uses similar techniques to OrdCon, but without proxy-based representation learning and the soft proxy matching loss, features are pushed equally away from all other age clusters, which can lead to misplacement.
+While RNC considers age differences among features, it does not account for ordinal information, resulting in the absence of a clear aging direction.
 In comparison, the feature space learned by OrdCon shows a more distinct aging progression.
-Although some features are misplaced, the aging process of the sample identities is well aligned with the general progression learned by OrdCon.